Thursday, November 21, 2013

 So DCCRPG comes along and I'm super excited about this.
 I want to see how the new dice work in the game and I have a reason to get new dice (I lie to myself that this is even a requirement to get more dice).
 Best of all my d30 is actually good for something.

-I order a 12 piece Gamescience set on eBay and it was great except that it doesn't come with the d7 or d30 so I have to get those extra at my FLGS.
+I ordered a 12-piece Gamescience set on eBay and it was great except that it doesn't come with the d7 or d30 so I have to get those extra at my FLGS.
 I see what they have at the store and the d30 is huge (I already thought the d30 I had was massive) and has nothing even close to a hard edge on it.
 I'm not a big fan of "polished" dice and this one is by far the worst.
-So what do I do next.
+So what do I do next?
 I find another set of dice I can use for DCC with mostly different shapes and go and buy those too even though they are mismatched sizes and the d30 is exactly like the one I bought at my FLGS.
-I'm still glad I bought them however.
+I'm still glad I bought them, however.

 Nice useless pips under the 16, 19, 26 and 29 Brainiac.